kuldeepsharma1/cyber-honey-pot/UserManual.md

 | **S7comm PLC emulator VM**   | 5               | 172.23.155.208 | 172.23.20.8      | `lib`, `s7commPlcEmulator`, `honeypotLogClient`   |
 | **S7comm PLC Controller VM** | 6               | 172.23.155.207 | 172.23.20.7      | `lib`, `s7commPlcController`, `honeypotLogClient` |

-For the module needed, please refer to the module list in the Readme file's system setup `Program file list` section, for each VM please also follow the system setup to install the needed lib in the OS.
+For details on the required modules, refer to the **Program File List** section in the system setup portion of the **README** file.
+Each VM must also have the necessary libraries installed according to the setup instructions provided.

-#### Deploy Honeypot Monitor hub VM
+#### Deploy Honeypot Monitor Hub VM

+**Step1: Setup program files**

-**Step1 Setup Program**: Follow the program setup section to install the libs then create a folder `monitor/src` and copy `lib` , `honeypotMonitor` in it .
+- Follow the program setup instructions in readme file to install the required libraries.
+- Create a program directory structure: `monitor/src` in the machine or VM.
+- Copy the `lib` and `honeypotMonitor` modules into the `src` folder.

-**Step2 Change the config file** :  Rename the `src/honeypotMonitor/config_template.txt` to `src/honeypotMonitor/config.txt`
+**Step2: Change the application configuration file**

+- Rename the `src/honeypotMonitor/config_template.txt` to `src/honeypotMonitor/config.txt`
+- Change the `FLASK_SER_PORT:5000` if you need to set another port for the monitor web (such as 8080).

-**Step3 Run the program** : cd to the `honeypotMonitor`  folder and run the monitor hub program with cmd `sudo python3 monitorApp.py` , then in the  orchestration network open URL http://172.23.20.4:5000 to check whether the monitor hub online as shown below:
+**Step3: Run the Monitor Hub program**

+- Navigate(cd) to the `honeypotMonitor`  folder and run the monitor hub program with command `sudo python3 monitorApp.py` .
+- In the orchestration network open a browser and visit  URL **http://172.23.20.4:5000** to  verify that the monitor hub is online, as shown below:

 ![](doc/img/um/um_s03.png)